RayPT808/activitytracker/README.md

   _Validation_: This field is optional and does not require input.
   ![](assets/images/notesoptional.png)

 ---
 - **Edit Activity** The user has the option to edit, update previously saved activities.
 The same validations apply to the input fields in the New Activity form.
+- **Edit Activity** The user has the option to edit, update previously saved activities.
+The same validations apply for the input fields in the New Activity form.

 ![Edit Activity](assets/images/editactivity.png)

 - **Delete Activities** The user has the option to delete previously saved activities from the list.
 To proceed, the user has to confirm the deletion of the activity.

 ![Delete Activity](assets/images/mobiledeleteconfirm.jpg)

 ---
 - **Profile Page** The Profile page allows users to view and update their personal account details in a user-friendly form.